terramate-io/terramate/docs/map.md

 }
 ```

-But you can aggregate even further by using nested `map` blocks and then
-aggregate by `product` for each `name`.
+Using nested `map` blocks and then aggregate by `product` for each `name` can be achieved using the following:

 Example: